mdmsanta/ds3001_proj/index.md

 <img src= "https://raw.githubusercontent.com/mdmsanta/ds3001_project/master/finaltree.png">

-(Note: For file type, if CSV, file type = 0, if not file type > 0.5)
+(Note: For file type- if CSV, file type = 0; if not CSV, file type > 0.5)

 In these first few splits, we can see that the ratio value, vote button, and file type are the most contributing attributes to classify the datasets.
-From this we can recommend users to focus on not only their scores, but having a hire ratio of downloads to views, up votes by users, and the type of file of the data set.
+From this we can recommend users to focus on not only their scores, but having a higher ratio of downloads to views, up votes by users, and the type of file of the data set.